tobiwg/bril/cs6120/LLVM/README.md

 - -debug-pass-manager is your friend for checking if your pass actually runs.

 Overall, once we ironed out the build and “why is nothing deleting?!” issues, the pass itself was surprisingly short and satisfying.

+#### GenAI disclaimer

+We used ChatGPT (GPT-5) to help debug toolchain problems and write shell commands for running the pass.
+It was great at explaining LLVM’s new pass manager and helping with CMake flags, but it often hallucinated compiler options or mixed up Apple Clang and Homebrew LLVM behavior — which caused a few confusing detours before we realized the issue was optnone all along.
+Once we fact-checked the suggestions and verified commands manually, it was a super useful debugging assistant — just not a substitute for actually reading LLVM’s docs.